flo-v/SUSHI_labrotation/clean_log.md

 5. Click test_dataset with given name xxxx (Applications - refresh if you cannot see the application buttons)
 6. Select whatever application you want (here FastQCApp), and submit
-7. Wait for some minutes, and check the result (by clicking on DataSets once again)
+7. Wait for some minutes, and check the result (by clicking on DataSets once again) Remember to terminate the task if app is not needed anymore by pressing control+c or killing the process as described above.

 ### Creating aliases
 This way one doesn't always have to type all the commands